Strangers on the Shore

 - A maximum of 32 students (a class) is allowed per facilitated (Part A) session.

 - If you are bringing more than two classes we can help create a rotation involving the optional self-guided games (Part C).
+You can print out and use the following timetable if you wish.

 Step 2 – Making a booking